deeschoi/Development-Pathways-2011-2023-/README.md

 ### Data Sources and Preparation
 This project integrates muliple global datasets from the World Bank, United Nations, and related sources covering economic, demographic, health, poverty, and energy indicators from 2000-2023.
 Data preparation steps included:

-This project integrates multiple global datasets from the World Bank, United Nations, and related sources covering economic, demographic, health, poverty, and energy indicators from 2000–2023.
-Data preparation steps included:

 - Cleaning and filtering country-level time series data
 - Harmonizing country identifiers across datasets
 - Reshaping datasets into tidy formats suitable for visualization